Updated: Nov 1, 2021

 Given 6 months to live,

-this is what she would tell you.
+this is what Frances Boggess would tell you.

 Q: What do you think you know now about living a happy and successful life that you didn’t know when you were 20?

 A: Take it easy more.
 My husband and I did everything the hard way.
 We worked our tails off and didn’t vacation enough.
-In real estate, I learned “schedule your vacations first.”
+In real estate, I learned to “schedule your vacations first.”
 At the beginning of each year, take your calendar out and put in your vacations.

 Then schedule your work around that.
 We never did that, and it was a mistake.
 Since I’ve had cancer that is how we live.
 Like next summer we are going to Alaska as a family.
 It gives everyone hope for our next events together.
 It gives me something to live for.
 I have so much to do before I die.
 I can’t just sit around on the couch.
 (And believe me, I usually feel like it)